Table of Contents[Hide][Show]

 The recipe and video lesson below covers how to make this healthy and indispensable fat for use in your own kitchen.

-I also cover how to make clarified butter capsules.
-This is a convenient way to take butter oil with your daily dose of cod liver oil.
+I also cover how to make ghee capsules.
+This is a convenient way to ensure you get plenty of the animal form of Vitamin K2 (MK-4) with your daily dose of cod liver oil.

-If you are spending money on high vitamin cod liver oil (this is the brand I’ve used since 2015) it is a must to be taking it with clarified butter oil.
+If you are spending money on high vitamin cod liver oil (this is the brand I’ve used for many years) it is a must to be taking it with clarified butter oil.
 This supercharges the beneficial effects!

 Note that it is not advisable to make ghee from homemade raw butter.
-The heating process causes a loss of the enzyme and probiotics in this special food.
+The heating process causes a loss of the enzymes and probiotics in this special food.
+However, the Vitamin K2 is not harmed as it is a very heat resistant nutrient.

 Prefer to Buy?